Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: HPHA: A Historical Prior Hybrid Attention Information Fusion algorithm

-Next, this new semantic information undergoes average pooling and max pooling operations to generate average-pooled features and max-pooled features.
-Subsequently, we devise a short-term attention operation to process the two features to obtain the short-term weight $W^{\mathrm{ST}}$, expressed as follows:
+Next, the semantic information $\bm{H}_{\mathrm{h}}$ is processed using average pooling and max pooling operations to generate average pooling features and max pooling features, respectively.
+Subsequently, we devise a short-term attention operation to process the two features to obtain the temporal-attention weight $\bm{W}^{\mathrm{ta}}$, that is,